seek-oss/sku/docs/docs/extra-features.md

 ## Source maps

 Source maps are enabled by default when running the `sku start` command.
 However, if you want to generate source maps when running `sku build`, you can do so by enabling [`sourceMapsProd`](./docs/configuration#sourcemapsprod).

 ## Compile packages

-Sometimes you might want to extract and share code between sku projects, but this code is likely to rely on the same tooling and language features that sku provides.
-A great example of this is [braid](https://github.com/seek-oss/braid-design-system).
-Out of the box, sku supports loading braid but if you need to treat other packages this way you can use `compilePackages`.
+Sometimes you might want to extract and share code between sku projects, but this code is likely to rely on the same tooling and language features that sku provides. sku supports loading packages as if they were part of your app via the `compilePackages` feature.

-The best way to configure a package as a `compilePackage`, is to set `"skuCompilePackage": true` in the **packages** `package.json`.
+The best way to configure a package as a `compilePackage` is to set `"skuCompilePackage": true` in the **package's** `package.json`.
 This method only works for `@seek` scoped packages.

 ```json
 {